peernova/kestra-client-sdk/java-sdk/docs/DefaultApi.md

 ## forgottenPassword

-> String forgottenPassword(username)
+> Object forgottenPassword(username)

-Send an email to reset a password.
+Sends an email to reset a password.

-Send an email to reset a password.
+Sends an email to reset a password.
 Note that whatever the username is found or not, the response will always be 200 to avoid leaking information.

 ### Example